netdata/netdata/exporting/pubsub/README.md

 To use the Pub/Sub service for metric collecting and processing, you should first [install](https://github.com/googleapis/cpp-cmakefiles) Google Cloud Platform C++ Proto Libraries.
-Pub/Sub support is also dependent on the dependencies of those libraries, like `protobuf` and `grpc`.
+Pub/Sub support is also dependent on the dependencies of those libraries, like `protobuf`, `protoc`, and `grpc`.
 Next, Netdata should be re-installed from the source.
 The installer will detect that the required libraries are now available.

+> Some distributions don't have `.cmake` files in packages.
+To build the C++ Proto Libraries on such distributions we
+> advise you to delete `protobuf`, `protoc`, and `grpc` related packages and
+> [install](https://github.com/grpc/grpc/blob/master/BUILDING.md) `grpc` with its dependencies from source.

 ## Configuration